Clinical manifestations, pathologic features, and diagnosis of small lymphocytic lymphoma

 CLL/SLL comprises 90 percent of chronic lymphocytic leukemias in the United States and Europe.
 Less than 10 percent of patients present with a non-leukemic picture having only nodal involvement (ie, SLL); this presentation accounts for less than 5 percent of all non-Hodgkin lymphomas.
 However, most patients with SLL at presentation ultimately develop bone marrow and blood infiltration (CLL).

 The median age at diagnosis is 65 years .
 Approximately 80 percent have stage IV disease and 70 to 90 percent have bone marrow involvement at diagnosis (table 1 and table 2).
-(See "Evaluation and staging of non-Hodgkin lymphoma", section on 'Staging'.)
+(See "Evaluation, staging, and response assessment of non-Hodgkin lymphoma", section on 'Staging'.)

 Most patients with SLL present with painless generalized lymphadenopathy, which has frequently been present for several years.
 B symptoms occur in a minority of patients .
 Both hepatosplenomegaly and extranodal infiltrates may be seen.